Volleyball

 The setter (S) distributes the ball to their teammates.
 They are the key playmaker and determine the direction of the team's attack.

-In the game, the player who touches the ball more times overall is the setter, located often in positions 1 and 9 when playing back row and position 2 when playing front row (closer to the net).
-The setter is responsible for getting to every second ball or touch and running a team's offense.
+In the game, the player who touches the ball more times overall is the setter, typically located in positions 1 and 9 when playing in the back row and position 2 when playing in the front row (closer to the net).
+The setter is responsible for getting to every second ball or touch and running the team's offense.

 Also, the setter position requires superior communication skills to run plays and lead the team.
 In the same way, a setter must understand how to break the other team's defense system and distribute every second ball to put the hitter in an advantageous position to score.